Raccoons attacking your chickens?

 Strong welded wire fencing

 Fencing should not have openings large enough for a raccoon to reach through and grab a chicken.
 The safest is 1⁄4” hardware cloth.
 The openings in most welded wire are too large to block predators.
-If the openings in the wire are larger than 1”x1,” double fencing is needed to block predators.
+If the openings in the wire are larger than 1” x 1,” double fencing, preferably with 1⁄4” hardware cloth, is needed to block predators.

 Photo #2: Photo courtesy of Backyard Chickens forum

-If the first layer is 14 gauge 1”x2” welded wire, the second layer fencing of wire over the top of the first layer fencing must have much smaller mesh, such as 1/4” hardware cloth.
+If the first layer of fencing is 14 gauge 1” x 2” welded wire, the second layer of wire fencing must have much smaller mesh, such as 1⁄4” hardware cloth.
 See Photo #2.

 Photo #3: Photo courtesy of Backyard Chickens forum